 Despite economic ups and downs, Woodmen of the World's outstanding financial performance included a total income of nearly $1.17 billion in 2013.
-Assets stood at $9.5 billion, and certificate reserves – funds held to guarantee future benefit payments – reached $7.7 billion in 2012.
+Assets stood at $10.07 billion, and certificate reserves – funds held to guarantee future benefit payments – were $7.7 billion in 2013.

 1. An individual becomes a member by joining our shared commitment to family, community and country, and by purchasing a Woodmen of the World product.

 2. Refunds are declared annually by the company.
 The payment of refunds is not guaranteed because they depend on the company's investment, expense and mortality experience.